KomodoPlatform/NotaryNodes/season4/candidates/oszy/readme.md

 As of today, I am a Community Moderator of **Komodo**, and a First Mate in **[PirateChain](https://pirate.black/)**.
 In addition to the moderator role, I volunteer in Komodo and Blockchain related technical support, and community testing.
 I am one of the Notary Node operators in [KMDLabs](http://kmdlabs.io/), Komodo's incubation and testing environment for developing Komodo-based Smart Chains and custom Antara modules.
+I have recenlty developed an infographic site about the [mining of Komodo Smart Chains](https://cryptostats.cc/komodo/mining) I am taking part in the 2020 Notarization TestNet, you can see my stats at [https://dexstats.info/testnet.php](https://dexstats.info/testnet.php)

 ### Why am I running for the election?